Peefy/PeefyLeetCode/README_ORDER.md

-# View in order of difficulty
+# View in order of classification

 ## Easy